 House staff, medical students, pharmacy residents, and postdoctoral research trainees are invited to submit abstracts to participate in this collaborative scholarly event.
 A panel of abstract reviewers score the abstract submissions and select outstanding abstracts for platform presentation.
-High-scoring abstracts receive runner-up status and are given purple ribbons of excellence to display on their posters.
+High-scoring abstracts receive runner-up status and are given Honorable Mention ribbons to display on their posters.
 Participants then create posters from their abstract research and present their work to a team of judges.
 Poster presenters are awarded with poster-of-distinction certificates in the following categories: basic science, case reports, clinical research, and quality improvement.

 Poster-of-Distinction Certificate Recipients

 Atrayee Chattopadhyay, PhD, Postdoctoral Fellow, Foundations of Medicine

 Mentor: M. Mahmood Hussain, PhD, Foundations of Medicine